Why GPU Quotas Kill Creators Before Content Flows

 Mathematical connection to viewer Weibull:

 The step function above is a simplification.
-Creators exhibit modified Weibull behavior with much higher \(\lambda\) (tolerance) but sharper \(k\) (threshold effect):
+We hypothesize creators exhibit modified Weibull behavior with much higher \(\lambda\) (tolerance) but sharper \(k\) (threshold effect):

 Technical Bridge: Viewer vs Creator Patience Distributions